UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

-Emerging America courses employ a lesson plan design tool from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
+Emerging America courses employ a UDL + Cultural Considerations checklist as a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
 (2016).
-Their checklist incorporates all three elements of UDL with a fourth element, “Cultural Considerations.”
-Find many examples of accessible lesson plans with the tool fully fleshed out in our Teaching Resources Library.
+Their checklist reminds us to incorporate all three elements of UDL, with a fourth element, “Cultural Considerations.”
+Find many examples of accessible lesson plans with checklist completed in our library of Teaching Resources.

-- primary sources that feature the voices, perspectives, or experiences of young people (journals, newspaper accounts, visual depictions)
+- primary sources that feature voices, perspectives, or experiences of young people (journals, newspaper accounts, photos, or artwork)

 - topics connected to current events

 Personalize content to maximize student interest: